MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 ## About Cosmos

-Cosmos is a hybrid system and that can host Angular, jQuery, React, Vue and other framework applications at the same time.  a robust content management system.
+Cosmos is a hybrid application hosting platform that supports Angular, jQuery, React, Vue and other framework applications at the same time--on the same website.
+It also comes with a robust content management system.

+It was built by the staff of the California Department of Technology as a high performance, system built to host content for natural disasters and other emergincies.

 ### Status